Current registrants and faculty at the following universities can obtain a VST Library borrower’s card without charge:

 Library materials can be returned within the VST Library during open hours.
-There is also a book return bin just outside the main entrance of the Iona Building.
-As you face the front of the building, the bin is located about fifty feet to the right.
+There is also a book return bin just outside the main entrance of the Library at St. Andrew’s Hall.
 Items can be returned through the book drop at any time.

 Current VST students can obtain library items not held on campus by accessing the interlibrary loan (ILL) service offered by the UBC Library system.
 ILL online request forms from the UBC library site can be found by going to

 http://www.library.ubc.ca/welcome.html and clicking “Borrow from other libraries (ILL)”.

 Non student patrons wishing to locate items not held locally should contact their local public library branch.

 VST Library users who have a mobility or print disability may apply at the Circulation Desk for an Enhanced Services Library card.
 In some cases, medical confirmation may be required.
 In addition to the services available to all users, Enhanced Service Library Card patrons are eligible for the following staff-assisted services:

 • Catalogue assistance – Assistance in using the Library’s online catalogues and databases.

 • Book/journal retrieval – Retrieval of items from Library stacks.